 STH-150 | Analysis and Design | 3 credits

 An investigation into the processes and elements associated with scenic, costume, makeup, sound and lighting theatrical design.
 Students will collaborate in the creation of design projects using script analysis as a foundation.

 A directed experience in the process of selection, analysis and presentation of material including prose, poetry and drama.
 In addition to solo interpretation, students will participate in group interpretation of readers' theatre.

 STH-202 | Creative Dramatics | 1 to 2 credits

 Immersion into hands-on participation with the basic creative drama components.
 Through active experiential exercises, students will develop the skills to successfully facilitate creative dramatics exercises into the classroom, camp or theatre setting.

 STH-203 | Costumes and Makeup | 3 credits

-In this course students will work toward proficiency in the principles and skills associated with the execution and application of theatrical costumes and makeup.
-Focus will be placed on design as well as practical skills including care and use of materials in each area.
+Students will work towards achieving proficiency in the principles and skills associated with theatrical costumes and makeup.
+Focus will be placed on practical application skills including the care and use of materials in each area.